 LIVE IN MILAN:

-Just getting to Worlds proved to be a challenge for many skaters whose flights were rescheduled or cancelled due to early Spring weather.
+Just getting to the 2018 World Championships proved to be a challenge for many skaters whose flights were rescheduled or cancelled due to early Spring weather.
 This resulted in delays and long layovers in foreign airports for some.
 Michal Březina tweeted on Monday afternoon that he sat for two hours on an American Airlines flight at Miami International that ended up not going anywhere.

 The South Korean pairs team of Kyuen Kim and Alex Kong Chan Kam are also in Milan without luggage.
 Kim has her skates but Kam does not currently have his.